Oklahoma teachers strike for higher pay, education funding

 The Oklahoma Education Association (OEA) demanded $10,000 in raises for teachers over the next three years, KOKH-TV reported.
 The union also asked for a $5,000 pay increase for other school officials, such as bus drivers, food service workers and custodians, according to KOKH.

-At rallies in front of the state Capitol, teachers demanded newer and updated textbooks, more arts classes and smaller class sizes, according to the OEA.
+At rallies in front of the state Capitol, teachers asked for newer and updated textbooks, more arts classes and smaller class sizes, according to the OEA.

 Aren’t they already getting a raise?